-Prior to joining Samaritan, Mary Ann was the director of oncology services at Virtua Memorial Hospital-Burlington County and also worked for the Veterans Administration Hospital in Pennsylvania, Memorial Sloan-Kettering Cancer Center, the National Institute of Health in Maryland, and the Hospital of the University of Pennsylvania.
-She received a bachelor’s degree in nursing from Boston University, and a master’s degree in human services administration from Rider University.
+Prior to joining Samaritan, Mary Ann was director of oncology services at Virtua Memorial Hospital-Burlington County.
+Previous positions included the Veteran’s Administration Hospital in PA, Memorial Sloan-Kettering Cancer Center in NY, the National Institute of Health in MD, and the Hospital of the University of Pennsylvania in PA.
+She received her bachelor’s degree from Boston University and her master’s degree in human services administration from Rider University.

-Stephen Goldfine, MD, is a palliative care physician with more than 30 years of experience.
-Since 2003, he has served as the full-time chief medical officer where he oversees the care of Samaritan’s hospice and palliative patients and serves as the liaison between Samaritan and the medical community.
-He also sees patients and families as a physician with Samaritan’s medical practice Palliative Medical Partners.
+Stephen Goldfine, MD, DABFP, CAQGM, DABHP, is a palliative care physician with more than 30 years of experience.
+Since 2003, he has served as the chief medical officer where he oversees the care of all Samaritan’s patients in hospice care, palliative medicine, and primary care at home.
+In addition to his role on Samaritan’s Senior Leadership Team, Dr. Goldfine also serves as Samaritan’s liaison with the medical community and provides direct care for patients at home, at hospitals and long-term care communities.

-Dr. Goldfine is certified by both the American Board of Hospice and Palliative Medicine and the American Board of Family Practice.
-With the latter, he has added qualifications in geriatrics and hospice and palliative medicine.
+Dr. Goldfine is certified by both the American Board of Hospice and Palliative Medicine and the American Board of Family Practice, with added qualifications in geriatrics and hospice and palliative medicine.

-An articulate and engaging speaker, Dr. Goldfine has presented a range of educational workshops to healthcare professionals and the public, including a plenary presentation at the 2017 NJ Lung Force Expo, introductory workshops at the inaugural 2017 and 2018 New Jersey Health Education Leadership Academies, end-of-life seminars at statewide conferences of The Medical Society of New Jersey and the New Jersey Academy of Family Physicians, and at the 2016 National Hospice and Palliative Care Organization’s Leadership and Management Conference.
-In 2015, Dr. Goldfine completed Faculty Training with VitalTalk, an organization nurturing healthier communication between clinicians and patients on advance care planning, serious illness, and end-of-life care options.
+An articulate and engaging speaker, Dr. Goldfine has presented a range of educational workshops to healthcare professionals and the public through collaborations with the Goals of Care Coalition of New Jersey, the New Jersey Hospital Association, New Jersey Health Care Quality Institute, Medical Society of New Jersey, and the Home Care & Hospice Association of New Jersey.
+Dr. Goldfine provided keynote presentations for the New Jersey Healthcare Leadership Academy, New Jersey Academy of Family Physicians, National Hospice and Palliative Care Organization’s Leadership and Management Conference.
+Dr. Goldfine serves on the National Partnership for Healthcare & Hospice Innovation’s Physician Forum.
+Dr. Goldfine completed Faculty Training with VitalTalk, an organization nurturing healthier communication between clinicians and patients on advance care planning, serious illness, and end-of-life care options.